 However, if you produce facts and focus on behavior, you’re more likely to get a positive response or an explanation for your perception.
 For example, instead of saying the above, you might say, “I noticed that you haven’t responded to the emails I sent last week.”

 By stating that fact, you’re giving a tangible example that focuses on your colleague’s behavior, rather than the person themselves.
-You’re also providing an example that leaves room for clarification on his end without making assumptions.
+You’re also providing an example that leaves room for clarification on their end without making assumptions.

 3. Offer an Impact Statement

 After you produce data or a tangible example, give your impact statement.
-Why does this fact matter, and who on the team is affected by it?
+Why does this matter, and who on the team is affected by it?

 For example, you can say, “I mention the emails because I’m excited to move this project forward and I’d like your input before I complete the key decisions.”

-Or maybe, you mention it because you want to test if your assumption is correct.
+Or maybe, you brought it up because you want to test if your assumption is correct.
 In that case, you could say, “I mention it because I feel like you aren’t interested in collaborating with me on this project.
 I could be wrong, but I didn’t want to keep my assumptions to myself.”

-Once you make that statement, it’s time to move onto the question portion.
+Once you make that statement, it’s time to move on to the question portion.

 4. Ask a Question

 After you give your data and impact statement, ask a question and open the floor to the person who is receiving feedback.